 The eyeball is a very sensitive part of the body, which makes it more susceptible to injury.
 A few of these physical injuries are so serious they can even lead to the loss of vision.
 The Occupational Safety and Health Administration (OSHA) has reported that physical damage to the eye can occur from something smaller than the head of a pin.
-Injuries to the eye can be caused by almost anything; some common examples are: scrap, waste, debris, chemical products, persons, plants, animals, minerals, and even welding torches.
+As injury attorneys, we can tell you that injuries to the eye can be caused by almost anything; some common examples are: scrap, waste, debris, chemical products, persons, plants, animals, minerals, and even welding torches.

 How can I protect myself from such an injury?